urbit/docs/glossary/breach.md

 history, called a **network breach**.

 Personal breaches are always initiated by the user, frequently in response to a connectivity error.
-Each one increments the _life_ of the ship by one, which is an integer that represents how many personal breaches have been performed on that ship.
+Each one increments the _life_ number of the ship by one, which is an integer that represents how many personal breaches have been performed on that ship.

 Network breaches happen when a major Arvo revision that cannot be implemented via an [OTA update](../ota-updates) occurs.
 When this happens, a new binary will need to be downloaded.
+Each network breach increments the _rift_ number of the network by one, which is an integer that represents how many network breaches have been performed.

 You can check your life number and the current rift number by typing `+keys` into dojo and pressing Enter.